prakharmrsl/easypcceo.github.io/pages/crypto-mining/crypto-mining.md

 It is online, and cryptographically secure.
 Similarly to [Vertcoin](/crypto-mining/vertcoin-hardware/), there aren't any ASICs designed for Ethereum.

-Does this mean you can't make money? **Of course not!**

-**If you're mining with one of our suggested mining GPUs, you'll generate over $1,400 annually per card.**

 [View Ethereum mining graphics cards here](/crypto-mining/ethereum-hardware/){: .big-button}

 ### 3. Litecoin